 2. Connectivity and Total Accessibility

 The most basic accessibility measure involves network connectivity, where a network is represented as a connectivity matrix (C1), which expresses the connectivity of each node with its adjacent nodes.
 The number of columns and rows in this matrix is equal to the number of nodes in the network, and a value of 1 is given for each cell where this is a connected pair and a value of 0 for each cell where there is an unconnected pair.
+Simple networks and their connectivity matrices are rare.
+Thus, the matrix becomes exponentially more complex with the number of nodes.
 The summation of this matrix provides a very basic measure of accessibility, also known as the degree of a node:

 - C1 = degree of a node.

 - Cij = connectivity between node i and node j (either 1 or 0).

 The connectivity matrix does not consider all the possible indirect paths between nodes.
 Under such circumstances, two nodes could have the same degree but may have different accessibilities.
 To consider this attribute, the Total accessibility matrix (T) is used to calculate the total number of paths in a network, including direct and indirect paths.
 Its calculation involves the following steps:

 - D = the diameter of the network.